 The 12 volt system is a fairly standard marine system.
-There are four batteries, one for the starboard engine, one for the port engine and two for the house, generator and electronics.
+There are four batteries, one for the starboard engine, one for the port engine and two for the house and electronics.
 The center engine is connected to the House circuit on triple engine boats.

 The batteries are located in battery boxes in the systems compartment below a hatch in the cockpit sole.
 Twin engine battery systems are controlled by three battery switches, one for the port engine, one for the starboard engine and one for the house 12 volt accessories and the electronics.
-Triple engine battery systems are controlled by four battery switches, one for the port engine, one for the starboard engine, one for the center engine and one for the house 12 volt accessories.
-The batteries are charged by the engines or the battery charger when connected to shore power or when the generator is operating.
+Triple engine battery systems are controlled by four battery switches, one for the port engine, one for the starboard engine, one for the center engine and one for the house 12 volt accessories and electronics.
+The batteries are charged by the engines or the battery charger when connected to shore power.

 Most 12 volt power is distributed to the 12 volt accessories through individual circuit breakers and fuses located in panels near the batteries and at the helm.
-All circuit breakers or fuses are labeled with the name of the circuit they protect.
-Main circuit breakers near the batteries protect the primary circuits for the DC main, electronics, windlass and power steering system.
+All circuit breakers or fuses are labeled by the name of the circuit they protect.
+Main circuit breakers near the batteries protect the primary circuits for the DC main, electronics, windshield, windlass and power steering system.
 Additional fuses near the main circuit breakers protect continuous power circuits for the stereo memory, automatic switches for bilge pumps, shower sump automatic switch and helm battery switches.
-Most 12 volt accessories are operated directly by switches in the helm switch panels, cabin switch panels or optional tower helm switch panel.
-Most accessory circuits are protected by "push to reset" circuit breakers in the storage compartment on the starboard side of the helm.
+Most 12 volt accessories are operated directly by switches in the helm switch panel, hardtop switch panel, optional tower helm switch panel or the head compartment.
+Most accessory circuits are protected by "push to reset" circuit breakers in the head compartment DC panel.